LLNL/UnifyFS/docs/configuration.rst

 and then using relative file names within the application.
 If set, the value specified in ``cwd`` is prepended to any relative path name when determining whether UnifyFS will intercept a path.
-The value specified in ``cwd`` must match the UnifyFS mount point.
+The value specified in ``cwd`` must be within the directory space of the UnifyFS mount point.
-It does not modify the job's current working directory.
+Setting ``cwd`` does not modify the job's actual current working directory.

 Enabling the ``local_extents`` optimization may significantly improve read performance.
 However, it should not be used by applications